MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

 1. Select **Publish all customizations**.

-## Exercise 2: Import data
+## Exercise 3: Import data

-In this exercise, you will import data the into your **Development** environment using the Configuration Migration Tool.
+In this exercise, you will import data the into the **Dev One** environment using the Configuration Migration Tool.

-### Task 2.1: Import data with the Configuration Migration Tool
+### Task 3.1: Import data with the Configuration Migration Tool

 1. Open a **Command Prompt**.